 \section{Acknowledgment}

-This work is supported by National Key R\&D Program of China (No. 2022YFA1005102).
 The author would like to thank Changbo Chen, James Davenport, Tereso del Río Almajano, Matthew England, Jingjun Han, Scott McCallum, Mohab Safey El Din and Longke Tang for inspiring discussions.
-Also, the author would like to thank Manuel Kauers for generously allowing us to modify and redistribute his package.
+Also, the author would like to thank Manuel Kauers for generously allowing us to modify and redistribute his package in an earlier implementation.
+The author would like to thank Christopher Brown for instruction on using QEPCAD.
+The author would like to thank Hoon Hong for spending his spare time helping with revision.
+The author would like to thank the referees for their valuable comments and suggestions.
 Finally, the author would like to express his heartfelt appreciation to his advisor, Bican Xia, for continuous guidance and support.
 Without him, this paper would not exist.